kmcdermo/kalman1D/README.md

 An intuitive example and explanation of the Kalman filter specific to this model is derived here: http://128.232.0.20/~rmf25/papers/Understanding%20the%20Basis%20of%20the%20Kalman%20Filter.pdf

-I in fact use the same state vector and transition matrix as the inituitive derivation.
+I in fact use the same state vector and transition matrix as the intuitive derivation.
 The first set in F_k-1 is the top row, the second set is the bottom row.
 x_k   =  {position, velocity}

 F_k-1 =  {{1, delT} , {0, 1}}